reidmv/reidmv-xampl/README.md

 ## Description

 The xampl module demonstrates Puppet code and testing patterns.
 These patterns typically include usage and accompanying rspec-puppet shared example tests which can be incorporated into a CI system to enforce compliance with the patterns.

+## xample-pdk-templates

+This module uses content which may be common to many modules, in the form of shared rspec-puppet examples.
+This content is centralized in a PDK templates repo [here](https://github.com/reidmv/xampl-pdk-templates).
+By using a PDK templates repo, a module can easily be brought up to date with the latest shared content by running `pdk update`.

+See also: [pdksync](https://github.com/puppetlabs/pdksync).
+A tool to manage `pdk update` operations centrally for a large library of modules.

 ## Enableable Pattern